sirchuck/site_works/README.md

     You would not generally use the MVC this way, but I wanted to keep it all contained within the Modual in case you want to remove it completely without hanving to hunt down javascript files and css files.

-# Tell me about the Language Feature!
+# Main Feature: Multi-Language Handling
     The selling point of this framework for some developers will be the easy way to handle sites that need multipul langauges.
     When you are busy writing code, you do not always have access to the boss to tell you what specific words to use for differnt things.
     Now you can write your code and use [__My Words__]